Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

     - [coverage](https://coverage.readthedocs.io/en/6.2/#quick-start)
     - [tox](https://tox.wiki/en/4.0.15/installation.html)

-## Step 1 - Getting familiar with the code
+## Step 1 - Getting Familiar With the Code

 - Fork the [repository](https://github.com/Simulation-Software-Engineering/testing-python-exercise-wt2223).
 - The code in `diffusion2d.py` is in principle the same code used for the Python packaging exercise.
 The main difference is that now the code has a class `SolveDiffusion2D` which has several member functions.